stone-payments/stoneco-guidelines/backend/rest/README.md

 In this guide we are going to describe the best practices we consider most relevant at design time for a good REST API.

-According with the wikipedia definition:
+According to Wikipedia's definition:
 * *Representational State Transfer (REST)* ***is the software architectural style*** *of the World Wide Web.
 REST gives a coordinated set of constraints to the design of components in a distributed hypermedia system that can lead to a higher-performing and more maintainable architecture.* [[1](#rest_wikipedia)]

-In the above definition, we can see that REST is a architectural style not an implementation.
-An implementation of this architecture is ***RESTFul***.
-This is a common mistake that some people have.
+This definition implies that REST is an architectural style rather than an implementation.
+When we want to refer to an implementation of this architecture, we refer to ***RESTFul***.

-The use of REST is often preferred over the more heavyweight SOAP (Simple Object Access Protocol) style because REST does not leverage as much bandwidth, which makes it a better fit for use over the Internet.
+Use of REST APIs is often preferred over SOAP (Simple Object Access Protocol) style, not only because SOAP is heavier but also because REST does not leverage as much bandwidth, which makes it a better fit for use over the Internet.

 REST, which typically runs over HTTP (Hypertext Transfer Protocol), has several architectural constraints: